Playbook customisation

 # 2. Re-evaluate against the saved report

-regis evaluate report.json --playbook my-policy/ --site
+regis evaluate report.json --playbook my-policy/ --html

 For the full list of available rule templates, providers, and advanced options (badges, GitLab checklists, inputs schema), see the Playbook Schema Reference and the Playbooks concept guide.